horga83/shellChatGPT/man/README.md

 ### DESCRIPTION

-Complete INPUT text when run without any options (single-turn, pure text completions).
+Complete INPUT text when run without any options (single-turn, plain text completions).

 Positional arguments are read as a single **PROMPT**.
 Model **INSTRUCTION** is usually optional, however if it is mandatory for a